Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 This is how these hard-working, solitary bees spend their lives – building nests for their children as fast as they can!

-It takes about 2 weeks for them to go through the whole process, so carder bees can only build 2 or 3 nests at a time.
+Completing the process takes them about two weeks, so carder bees can only build two or three nests at a time.

-Female carder bees usually fly within 3 miles around where they were born; males typically fly more than twice that distance.
+Female carder bees usually fly within 3 miles of their birth; males typically fly more than twice that distance.

 All kinds of animals love eating adults and larvae when they find a nest.